torchlight

 TORCHLIGHT TALKING PAPERS

-As an organization, we have worked together to establish a clearly defined mission with regard to toxic exposure within the Missile community.
+As an organization, we have worked together to establish a clearly defined mission with regard to toxic exposures within the Air Force ICBM missile community.
 We are determined to achieve actionable outcomes based on our advocacy, experience, and education.
 The following papers provide an in depth description of our mission, vision, goals, more information on the environmental hazards present in service locations, as well as our official position on current efforts to identify affected individuals and clean up the existing hazards.

 IN THE NEWS